JavaScript is required

 Services must refund any enrolment deposits once the child starts attending the service.

-To make sure that families can access services without facing financial barriers barriers, providers are strongly encouraged to:
+To make sure families can access services without facing financial barriers, providers are strongly encouraged to:

 Registration fees

-Registration fees, which can also be called waitlist or administration fees, are not covered by the Free Kinder subsidy.
-This is because they are separate to the fee for delivery of the kindergarten program.
+Registration fees (also sometimes called waitlist or administration fees) are allowed to be charged and do not need to be refunded where this fee is solely administrative and is not tied to delivery of the kindergarten program.
 This means that a non-refundable fee may be charged when:

 • families register their child on a waitlist at a service (this is solely an administrative fee and must be of a reasonable cost).